 Source: Places of Jewish Life in the Grindel, ed. by Cultural Authority Hamburg in cooperation with Institute for the History of the German Jews.

 As a consequence, Jewish social life changed significantly: a Jewish daycare and the Joseph Carlebach School were founded; the latter has been housed in the building of the former Talmud Torah School since 2002.
 According to contemporary estimates there are about 200,000 Jews living in Germany today, only half of whom (ca. 108,000 in 2007) are members of a Jewish congregation.
 In 2015 Hamburg’s Orthodox Jewish congregation counted 2,445 members.
 A Liberal congregation currently counting about 500 members has existed since 2004.

 This text is licensed under a Creative Commons Attribution - Non commercial - No Derivatives 4.0 International License.
 As long as the work is unedited and you give appropriate credit according to the Recommended Citation, you may reuse and redistribute the material in any medium or format for non-commercial purposes.

-Miriam Rürup (Thematic Focus: Demographics and Social Structure), Dr. phil., is director of the Institute for the History of the German Jews (IGdJ).
+Miriam Rürup (Thematic Focus: Demographics and Social Structure), Prof. Dr., is director of the Moses Mendelssohn Zentrum für europäisch-jüdische Studien in Potsdam.
 Her research deals with gender history, German-Jewish history, contemporary history, history of migration, history of students and universities, history of the politics of commemoration and the history of National Socialism.